luisamueller0/GroupSoftwareProject/README.md

-# Software-Projekt 2023 Gruppe 09
+# Software Project 2023 at the University of Konstanz (Group 09)

 ## Team
 ### Team members